montybasquiart/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ##
 __1. Without libraries what have we?
 We have no past and no future__ - [1-create_dynamic_lib.sh](./1-create_dynamic_lib.sh) - A script that creates a dynamic library called *liball.so* from all the .c files that are in the current directory.

-* We will be using a bash script to create a Dynamic Library called 'liball.so' from all the **.c** files, and using the [ gcc -c -fPIC *.c ] command and a[ gcc -shared -o liball.so *.o ] to assemble the files in one big library.
+* We will be using a bash script to create a Dynamic Library called 'liball.so' from all the **.c** files, using the [ gcc -c -fPIC *.c ] command and [ gcc -shared -o liball.so *.o ] to assemble the files in one big library.

 * We will create a [1-create_dynamic_lib.sh](./1-create_dynamic_lib.sh) file to contain the script created for the above Dynamic Library.
 * After successfully creating the shell script, it's time to make the file executable to be able to run the script.
 We will be using the command below.
 ```